 Potential sources of environmental stress

-• Natural influences: They comprise the already mentioned UV radiation as well as the resulting hydrocarbon radicals when, with involvement of atmospheric oxygen or ozone, natural lipids, volatile plant-emitted hydrocarbons (VOC = Volatile Organic Compounds) but also synthetic skin care components such as polyethylene glycols (PEG) are affected.
+They comprise the already mentioned UV radiation as well as the resulting hydrocarbon radicals when, with the involvement of atmospheric oxygen or ozone, natural lipids, volatile plant-emitted hydrocarbons (VOC = Volatile Organic Compounds) but also synthetic skincare components such as polyethylene glycols (PEG) are affected.

-Also aerosols, i.e. solid and liquid particles such as dusts and fog play a role.
-Examples are pollen, swirled up, partly nanoparticular minerals such as aluminum oxide (clay) and silicic acid (sand) as well as any kind of microorganisms and their metabolic products.
+Also, aerosols, i.e. solid and liquid particles such as dust and fog play a role.
+Examples are pollen, swirled up, partly nanoparticular minerals such as aluminium oxide (clay) and silicic acid (sand) as well as any kind of microorganisms and their metabolic products.

 Contact allergens are ubiquitous ; they are of herbal (i.e. toxins, proteins, phototoxic components) and animal provenance (mites, cat hair etc.) but also originate from the herbal extracts in cosmetic preparations with their numerous partly unknown components.
 Last but not least, water quality is of importance since high concentrations of hardness components (calcium, magnesium) in combination with intense skin cleansing routines (see below) can aggravate already existing barrier disorders.

-• Anthropogenic stress factors.
-Examples are are soot particles including polycyclic aromatic hydrocarbons (PAH), volatile organic compounds (VOC), nitrogen dioxide (see above), sulphur dioxide resulting from combustion of heavy fuel oil and coal, cigarette smoke as well as numerous irritation and allergy triggering chemicals (preservatives and disinfecting agents, among others) , that are used for occupational and household applications.
+Examples are are soot particles including polycyclic aromatic hydrocarbons (PAH), volatile organic compounds (VOC), nitrogen dioxide (see above), sulphur dioxide resulting from the combustion of heavy fuel oil and coal, cigarette smoke as well as numerous irritation and allergy-triggering chemicals (preservatives and disinfecting agents, among others) , that are used for occupational and household applications.

-• Cultural factors.
 These, without any doubt, take the heaviest toll on the skin.
-Nutrition , pharmaceuticals , lack of physical exercise, heavy metals (fashion jewellery, household utensils), a wrong perception of hygiene , as well as too much skin care have a strong impact on the condition of the skin.
-Major consequences are damages of the skin barrier and the skin microbiome.
+Nutrition , pharmaceuticals , lack of physical exercise, heavy metals (fashion jewellery, household utensils), a wrong perception of hygiene , as well as too much skincare have a strong impact on the condition of the skin.
+Major consequences are damage to the skin barrier and the skin microbiome.

 The list could be largely extended.
-Providing a full and overall protection of the skin is an illusion though.
-It is not even beneficial since many of the natural influences help to immunize the human body, a process which starts already before birth.
+Providing full and overall protection of the skin is an illusion though.
+It is not even beneficial since many of the natural influences help to immunize the human body, a process that starts already before birth.

-It is no secret that the susceptibility for atopic skin commonly appears after too much hygiene and that the rural population is less prone for analogous barrier disorders.
+It is no secret that the susceptibility to atopic skin commonly appears after too much hygiene and that the rural population is less prone to analogous barrier disorders.

 Day creams equipped with UV filters that inhibit the endogenic vitamin D synthesis are a similar issue – with numerous effects on the metabolism of the human body.
-Rosacea conditions on the Celtic skin after years of fruit acid peelings are a further example for too much skin care.
+Rosacea conditions on the Celtic skin after years of fruit acid peelings are a further example of too much skincare.

 How can we protect ourselves?